privacyint/appdata-environment-desktop/README.md

 * A Device you wish to analyse, in this guide an Android phone is assumed, and it is assumed to be rooted
 * A wireless USB Dongle, the main guide will assume a Ralink based one, installation and configuration of the multitude of wireless network adapters falls outside the scope of this guide

-My suggestion for USB Dongles would be:
+Our suggestion for USB Dongles is the following:

 [amzn.com/B019XUDHFC](amzn.com/B019XUDHFC) (they are not fancy, but they do work) (search amazon for ralink rt5370 in your own country)

 #### Required Changes

-As your environment and hardware will be different to mine, there are few things worth checking before starting the Virtual Machine.
+As your environment and hardware will be different to the one used by Privacy International, there are few things worth checking before starting the Virtual Machine.

 #### Before starting the VM

 **The number of assigned CPU's and quantity of Memory**

 You may want to check that you can allocate the required resources for the VM, in its default state the VM is allocated 2CPU's and 1024MB's RAM.
 This means that the minimum requirements are 2CPUs and 2048MBs RAM on the host.
-This setup won't be particularly performant I would strongly recommend increasing both of these to 4CPUs and 2048MBs RAM if your host system has the capacity
+This setup won't be particularly performant and we strongly recommend increasing both of these to 4CPUs and 2048MBs RAM if your host system has the capacity

 **Network Controllers**